Z3FR3N/DiaTool/README.md

 # Features

-This script is capable of displying:
+This script is capable of displaying:

 - CPU(s), RAM, disks usage and volume mounting point.
 - Print network interfaces, process which are using the network, public IP